wiredtiger/testy/README.md

 If a workload is already running, the start function does not work.
 Either call `restart` or `stop`.

 ### `fab restart`
 The `restart` function takes an optional workload argument to restart the framework on.
 If no argument is given, the current workload is used for the new run.
-The restart function also runs `validate()` as implemented by the user's workload interface file.
+The restart function can also run `validate()` as implemented by the user's workload interface file, this optional argument must be passed in for validate to run.
 If this is not successful, an error message is returned and restart is aborted.

 ```
-fab -H user@host restart [workload]
+fab -H user@host restart [workload] [--validate-workload]
 ```

 ### `fab stop`